Bhavneet345/TextChat-AI/README.md

 # TextChat-AI
 Implemented a user-friendly interface for answering user questions using the GPT model API.
 Seamlessly integrated JavaScript to enable the smooth functioning of the API and enhance user interaction.
-Demonstrated proficiency in API integration and authentication methods to facilitate seamless user experiences.Contributed to a user-centric design, allowing users to effectively access and utilize the GPT model API.
+Demonstrated proficiency in API integration methods to facilitate seamless user experiences.
+Contributed to a user-centric design, allowing users to effectively access and utilize the GPT model API.

 ## System Requirements
 1. node